rustshop/flakebox/docs/building-new-project.md

-# Tutorial: Building Rust with Nix in a new project
+# Tutorial: Rustbox in a New Project

 In this tutorial we will: